-Rhabdomyolysis is responsible for approximately 15 % of all adult cases of acute kidney injuries (AKI) in the USA.
+Rhabdomyolysis is responsible for approximately 15% of all adult cases of acute kidney injuries (AKI) in the USA.
 Over 26,000 patients are diagnosed with rhabdomyolysis in the USA each year.
-Rhabdomyolysis is most common in males and African-Americans.
-Rhabdomyolysis affects the patient in the age group of < 10 and 60 > years old.
+Rhabdomyolysis is most common in males and African Americans.
+Rhabdomyolysis affects patients in the age group of < 10 and 60 > years.

-It has been estimated that half of the children who develop acute rhabdomyolysis are going to develop AKI.
+According to estimates, half of the children who develop acute rhabdomyolysis will develop AKI.

 Etiology of Acute Pediatric Rhabdomyolysis

 Rhabdomyolysis can occur in patients secondary to crush injuries.
-These patients are prone to developing acute kidney injury due to extensive myoglobin release, thus requiring hemodialysis.
+These patients are prone to developing AKI due to extensive myoglobin release, thus, requiring hemodialysis.
 Crush injuries can occur due to earthquakes, mine accidents, motor/train accidents, building collapse, and bombings, etc. Road traffic accidents are the most common cause of rhabdomyolysis, causing direct injury to the muscles.
-Acute renal failure (ARF) could result due to mechanical obstruction of renal tubules by myoglobin.
+Acute renal failure (ARF) could result due to mechanical obstruction of the renal tubules by myoglobin.

-Prolonged immobilization arising out of hospitalization, paralysis, stroke, or long-duration surgeries also cause rhabdomyolysis due to prolonged compression.
+Prolonged immobilization due to hospitalization, paralysis, stroke, or long-duration surgeries also causes rhabdomyolysis as a result of prolonged compression.
 Although 1 hour of continuous compression is considered sufficient, even compressions lasting 20 minutes can cause rhabdomyolysis.

-Marathon runners, athletes and workers prone to excessive muscular exertion and exercises are at a higher risk of developing rhabdomyolysis.
-Excessive muscle activity can result in muscle damage and rhabdomyolysis.
-Patients who are affected by electrical injuries are also prone to develop this condition primarily due to continuous muscular contraction (tetany) and also due to direct electricity-related muscular injury (lightning strikes or electrocution).
-Seizures and alcohol withdrawal syndrome are associated with muscular exertion injury.
+Marathon runners, athletes, and workers, who are prone to excessive muscular exertion, are at a higher risk of developing rhabdomyolysis, as excessive muscle activity can result in muscle damage and rhabdomyolysis.
+Patients who are affected by electrical injuries are also prone to develop this condition primarily due to continuous muscular contraction (tetany), and also due to direct electricity-related muscular injury (lightning strikes or electrocution).
+Seizures and alcohol withdrawal syndrome are also associated with muscular exertion injury.

 Inherited enzyme disorders and metabolic diseases that cause rhabdomyolysis include McArdle’s disease (glycogen storage disease type V, myophosphorylase deficiency, autosomal recessive), Tarui disease (glycogen storage disease type VII, phosphofructokinase deficiency, autosomal recessive), and phosphoglyceromutase deficiency.
-These patients are usually not aware of the disease and are usually diagnosed after admission in the hospital.
+Patients with these diseases are usually not aware of them and are usually diagnosed after admission to the hospital.

 Since the introduction of statins, many reports have pointed towards an association between the use of statins and rhabdomyolysis.
-The main risk factors for statin-induced rhabdomyolysis can be classified into endogenous and exogenous risks.
+The main risk factors for statin-induced rhabdomyolysis can be classified as endogenous or exogenous.

-The exogenous risk factors can be summarized in the following:
+Exogenous risk factors can be summarized as follows:

 - Alcohol consumption